Luxembourgish women in sport: 8 portraits for 8th March (II)

 To celebrate International Women's Day, which takes place on 8th March in many countries across the world, we will admire the feats of eight sportswomen from Luxembourg.
 We'll revisit their past exploits, as well as their current achievements, and shine a light on their inspirational role for a whole new generation of girls who are starting out on their sporting careers and fighting against stereotypes and discrimination.
 In this article, we will retrace the careers of Christine Majerus, Amy Thompson, Patrizia Van der Weken and Lena Rocca.
 The first article in the series focused on the achievements of Lory Koster, Ni Xia Lian, Norma Zambon and Sandra Schwinninger.

-Christine Majerus (1987-), riding to the summit of the cycling world
+Christine Majerus (1987-), the multi-champion icon of Luxembourg cycling

 Cycling was not Christine Majerus's first choice of sport.
 She initially fell in love with athletics and was national 400m and 800m champion on several occasions.
 She switched to cycling in her early twenties, after injuries prevented her from achieving the results she wanted on the track.

 On two wheels, she excelled from the start, competing in road racing, cyclo-cross and time trials.
 In Luxembourg, she has been the undisputed national champion for over a decade (12 times in cyclo-cross, 14 times in road races and 16 times in time trials).
 Also, she has been named Sportswoman of the Year on seven occasions.
-With her SD Worx team - which she joined in 2013 and with whom she has a contract until the end of 2024 - she has reached the top of the world women's cycling rankings.
-In her third Olympic Games in Tokyo 2020, (after her successes in London 2012 and Rio 2016), she finished 20th in the road race and 21st in the time trial.
-She is yet to confirm her participation at the 2024 Paris Olympic Games.
+With her SD Worx team, which she joined in 2013, she has reached the top of the world women's cycling rankings.
+In her fourth Olympic Games appearance (London 2012, Rio 2016, Tokyo 2020 and Paris 2024), she finished 17th in the road race.
+In 2024, she shone in the WorldTour events with consistent results in the top 30 and once again won the national time trial championship, the icing on the cake of her sporting career, which ended in 2024.

 A passion for cycling, with a literary twist...